 Create or Update Your Will

 Your will is the foundation of your estate plan.
 If you already have one, now is the time to review and update it.
-If you don’t, it’s important to create one as soon as possible.
+If you don’t have a will yet, it’s important to make a will in North Carolina as soon as possible so your wishes for your child are in writing.

 The most critical decision you’ll make in your will is naming a guardian for your child in case something happens to you and your child’s other parent.
 You can also name an alternate guardian just in case your first choice is unable or unwilling to serve.
 Without this, the court will decide who raises your child, and it might not be who you would have chosen.
-You’ll also want to name an executor, the person who will make sure your wishes are carried out.

 Consider Setting Up a Trust for Your Child